-Housing Authority of Snohomish County serves Snohomish County.
+Learn more about Housing Authority of Snohomish County.

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.

-The Housing Authority of Snohomish County (HASC) Senior/Disabled Housing waiting list is currently open, since at least April, 2019, until further notice.
-Waiting lists for a specific community or bedroom size may be closed.
+The Housing Authority of Snohomish County (HASC) waiting list for Senior and Disabled Program apartments is currently open.
+Applications are being accepted since at least April, 2019, until further notice.

 Once the application has been completed it must be either: